-- 1. Results are from the most recent testing in 2012. - EPA's MCL for fluoride is 4 ppm.
-However, our state has set a lower MCL, 2 ppm, to better protect human health. - 3.
-Result is from most recent testing in 2009. - 4.
-The highest level detected is based on the average of four quarterly samples. - 5.
-This range represents the individual results of all samples, rather than the averages. - 6.
-The MCL for total coliform requires that 5% or less of samples taken within one month were positive. - 7.
-No sites exceeded the AL. - 8.
+- EPA's MCL for fluoride is 4 ppm.
+However, our state has set a lower MCL, 2 ppm, to better protect human health. - 2.
+The highest level detected is based on the average of four quarterly samples. - 3.
+This range represents the individual results of all samples, rather than the averages. - 4.
+The MCL for total coliform requires that 5% or less of samples taken within one month were positive. - 5.
+Results from the most recent testing in 2014.
+No sites exceeded the AL. - 6.
 Level shown indicates the 90th percentile which is used to determine compliance with the Lead and Copper Rule and must be below the AL.

-- EPA has established a lifetime health advisory (HA) of 300 ppb to protect against concerns of potential neurological effects, and 1-day and 10-day HA of 1.0 ppm for acute exposure.
-Manganese is naturally present in the environment. - Results are from the most recent testing in 2008. - 11.
-The Massachusetts DEP Office of Research and Standards has set a guideline concentration of 20 ppm for sodium.
+- EPA has established a lifetime health advisory (HA) of 300 ppb to protect against and 1-day and 10-day HA of 1.0 ppm for acute exposure.
+Manganese is naturally present in the environment. - The Massachusetts DEP Office of Research and Standards has set a guideline concentration of 20 ppm for sodium.
 Sodium-sensitive individuals, such as those experiencing hypertension, kidney failure, or congestive heart disease, should be aware of the sodium levels where exposures are being carefully controlled.